Katie Thurston: Personal life

 Prior to appearing on The Bachelor, Thurston worked as a bank marketing manager in Renton, Washington, and had also gained a large following on the social media platform TikTok for her adult humor and sex positive videos.
 Since starring on The Bachelorette, Thurston has pursued a career in stand-up comedy.

 Thurston was engaged to Blake Moynes, whom she chose as the winner on the 17th season of The Bachelorette.
 They announced their mutual breakup in October 2021.
 The next month, she confirmed that she was in a relationship with John Hersey, a contestant on her season who was eliminated in week two.
 Thurston and Hersey broke up in June 2022.

-On June 14, 2024, Thurston confirmed she is in a relationship with comedian Jeff Arcuri, whom she started dating in May 2024.
+On June 14, 2024, Thurston confirmed she was in a relationship with comedian Jeff Arcuri, whom she started dating in May 2024.
 On September 15, Thurston and Arcuri announced their engagement.
 They got married in their home on March 22, 2025.

 In February 2025, she announced she had been diagnosed with stage 4 breast cancer.